scribd/Lucid/Documentation/CoreManagerContainer.md

 ## Custom Store Configuration

-`CoreManagerContainer` provides a way to use your own configuration of stores for a type of entity.
-Here's how to do so:
+The `CoreManagerContainer` file contains all of the default stores that will be used for all entities.
+This demonstrates the same way you can configure your own stores for any given entity type.
+In a separate file, simply add:

 ```swift
 extension MyEntityType {